Walkoud/ReAppzuku-Extended/docs/README.md

    * Detailed analysis of background app activity.
    * Statistics on use phone's main resources for a period of 2 to 24 hours in form of diagrams and convenient graphs
  * Flexible lists: Support for a Whitelist (Auto-Kill exclusions) and a Blacklist (Auto-Kill targets).
+ * Restriction Scheduler: Schedule the duration of ReAppzuku restrictions on your apps

 ## 🛠 Requirements
 | Component | Requirement |